Delight in the Unseen: The Art of Noticing

 ““I like biking because you can get the nice breeze on your face.” ”

-My favourite contemporary poet is Kaveh Akbar, who says poetry calls us to slow down and have a sensory experience with words.
+My favourite contemporary poet is Kaveh Akbar, who says poetry calls us to slow down, focus our attention and have a sensory experience with words.

 “What poetry asks us to do is to slow down our metabolization of language.
 It asks us to become aware of the materiality of language and of the textures of language, and it asks us to become aware of language entering us.”